Dr Jean-Francois Delvenne

 Profile

-I studied Experimental Psychology at the Université Catholique de Louvain (UCL), in Belgium, with Professors Xavier Seron and Bruno Rossion.
-During my studies, I have been actively involved in several research projects investigating face and object recognition, using behavioural, electrophysiological, and neuropsychological methods.
+• I gained my degree in psychology from the Universite Catholique de Louvain (UCLouvain), Belgium (graduating in 1999).
+During my studies, I have been actively involved in several research projects on face and object recognition, led Professors Xavier Seron and Bruno Rossion, using behavioural, electrophysiological, and neuropsychological methods.

-After my undergraduate studies, I spent 10 months at the University of Birmingham, UK, and worked with Professors Glyn Humphreys and Jane Riddoch.
-I then received a Ph.D. studentship from the Belgian Funding for Scientific Research (FNRS) for a period of four years.
-I completed my Ph.D. on the mechanisms of binding in visual short-term memory with Professor Raymond Bruyer at UCL (Belgium) in 2004.
+• I then received a Ph.D. studentship from the Belgian Funding for Scientific Research (FNRS) for a period of four years (2000-2004).
+I completed my Ph.D. on the mechanisms of binding in visual short-term memory with Professor Raymond Bruyer at UCLouvain in 2004.

 Responsibilities